April and May 2023 OHSAA Athletic Discussion Meetings

 “The Bruce Brown Award of Excellence”

-Purpose: To recognize on-going and consistent efforts on the part of Ohio interscholastic athletic departments that demonstrate best practice in the endorsement and promotion of education-based athletic programming.
+To recognize on-going and consistent efforts on the part of Ohio interscholastic athletic departments that demonstrate best practices and nationally accepted standards in the endorsement and promotion of education-based athletic programming.
 Specifically, this award recognizes schools that demonstrate intentional efforts to shift the culture of school-based sport programs as an on-going process.

 The name was changed to honor the first Executive Director of the OIAAA, Bruce Brown.